2023 Best Value Clinical/Medical Laboratory Science Bachelor's Degree Schools

 On top of its placing in our value ranking, North Dakota State University also did well on our Best Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
 It’s in the top 15% of all schools reviewed in this analysis.

-The average tuition and fees for an out-of-state undergraduate student at NSU are $15,755 a year.
+NSU undergraduate students pay an average of $15,755 in tuition and fees each year.
 On average, clinical laboratory science graduates from NSU take out $26,265 in student loans while working on their Bachelor's Degree.

 Full Clinical/Medical Laboratory Science at Northeastern State University Report

-Saint Cloud State University came in at #23 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools ranking.
-Located in the city of Saint Cloud, St. Cloud State University is a public college with a fairly large student population.
+Saint Cloud State University ranked #23 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
+Located in the small city of Saint Cloud, St. Cloud State University is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at St. Cloud State University are $18,010 a year.
+St. Cloud State University undergraduate students pay an average of $18,010 in tuition and fees each year.
 Clinical Laboratory Science majors at St. Cloud State University take out an average of $28,623 in student loans while working on their Bachelor's Degree.

-Farmingdale State College came in at #24 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools ranking.
-Located in the large suburb of Farmingdale, SUNY College of Technology at Farmingdale is a public college with a moderately-sized student population.
+Farmingdale State College ranked #24 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
+Located in the large suburb of Farmingdale, SUNY College of Technology at Farmingdale is a public school with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at SUNY College of Technology at Farmingdale are $18,486 a year.
+Out-of-state tuition fees for undergraduate students at SUNY College of Technology at Farmingdale are $18,486 per year.
 Clinical Laboratory Science majors at SUNY College of Technology at Farmingdale take out an average of $31,606 in student loans while working on their Bachelor's Degree.

 Full Clinical/Medical Laboratory Science at Farmingdale State College Report

-SUNY Upstate Medical University undergraduate students pay an average of $17,986 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at SUNY Upstate Medical University are $17,986 per year.
 After completing their Bachelor's Degree, clinical laboratory science graduates from SUNY Upstate Medical University carry an average student debtload of $27,383.

 Additional Noteworthy Schools